 Just because you were arrested and charged with a serious offense does not mean that you are guilty and certainly doesn’t mean that you will be found guilty.
 However, it does mean that now is the time to reach out to a lawyer.
-Pueblo criminal defense lawyers can help those facing serious charges navigate the complex and high-stakes system to pursue the best possible result.
+Our legal specialists at Gerash Steiner Blanton, PC can help those facing serious charges navigate the complex and high-stakes system to pursue the best possible result.

-For example, your lawyer may be able to successfully challenge the admissibility of certain evidence the prosecution plans to use against you.
-Your lawyer will also interview witnesses who may have a different version of events than the prosecution.
-Perhaps one of the most critical skills Pueblo criminal lawyers bring to the table is the ability to effectively cross-examine the government’s witnesses, exposing weaknesses in their testimony.
+For example, our lawyers may be able to successfully challenge the admissibility of certain evidence the prosecution plans to use against you.
+We will also interview witnesses who may have a different version of events than the prosecution.
+Perhaps one of the most critical skills our Pueblo criminal lawyers bring to the table is the ability to effectively cross-examine the government’s witnesses, exposing weaknesses in their testimony.

 Are You Facing a Serious Criminal Case in Pueblo?

-If you have a criminal case in Pueblo, CO, you deserve Pueblo criminal defense lawyers who will take your case as seriously as you do.
-At Gerash Steiner & Blanton, P.C., our lawyers have earned a reputation as aggressive negotiators and litigators, giving us an edge over many other local Pueblo criminal defense law firms.
+If you have a criminal case in Pueblo, CO, you deserve legal representation who will take your case as seriously as you do.
+At Gerash Steiner Blanton, P.C., our attorneys have earned a reputation as aggressive negotiators and litigators, giving us an edge over many other local Pueblo criminal defense law firms.
 We take a comprehensive approach to every case we handle, taking the time to listen to you and answer your questions before developing a defense strategy.
 To learn more and to schedule a free consultation, give us a call at 303-830-0630 today.
 You can also connect with us through our online contact form, and one of our Pueblo criminal defense lawyers will contact you soon.